 In general, allocations are bad when you:

-- are not being responsible with the allocation
+- Are not being responsible for the allocation

 So, what’s the relationship with Physics queries?

 That’s easy, each Physics query version is tailor-made to solve one or two of the above-mentioned problems at a time.
 In time, each Physics query has its advantages and disadvantages.

 Now, let’s move on to buffers.